Prot2Token: A Unified Framework for Protein Modeling via Next-Token Prediction: Abstract

 \section{Abstract}

 The diverse nature of protein prediction tasks has traditionally necessitated specialized models, hindering the development of broadly applicable and computationally efficient Protein Language Models (PLMs).
 In this work, we introduce Prot2Token, a unified framework that overcomes these challenges by converting a wide spectrum of protein-related predictions—from sequence-level properties and residue-specific attributes to complex inter-protein interactions—into a standardized next-token prediction format.
-At its core, Prot2Token employs an autoregressive decoder, conditioned on embeddings from pre-trained protein encoders and guided by learnable "task tokens", to perform diverse predictions.
-This architecture uniquely facilitates multi-task learning, enabling a single model to master numerous tasks with improved efficiency.
-We present extensive experimental validation across a variety of benchmarks, demonstrating Prot2Token's strong predictive power in different types of protein-prediction tasks.
-Key results include significant speedups (e.g., ~1000x over AlphaFold2 with MSA) and performance often matching or exceeding specialized approaches.
+At its core, Prot2Token employs an autoregressive decoder, conditioned on embeddings from pre-trained protein encoders and guided by learnable \texttt{task tokens}, to perform diverse predictions.
+This architecture uniquely facilitates multi-task learning, enabling general-purpose decoders to generalize across five distinct categories.
+We present extensive experimental validation across a variety of benchmarks, demonstrating Prot2Token's predictive power in different types of protein-prediction tasks.
+In 3D structure prediction, Prot2Token delivers substantial speedups (up to $\sim$1000$\times$ faster than AlphaFold2 with MSA on the same hardware) while, across other numerous tasks, matching or surpassing specialized methods.
 Beyond that, we introduce an auxiliary self-supervised decoder pre-training approach to improve spatially sensitive task performance.
-Prot2Token thus offers a significant step towards a versatile, high-throughput paradigm for protein modeling, promising to accelerate biological discovery and the development of novel therapeutics.
+Prot2Token thus offers a step towards standardizing biological prediction into a generative interface, promising to accelerate biological discovery and the development of novel therapeutics.
 The code is available at \href{https://github.com/mahdip72/prot2token}{GitHub}.